Usme leads Colombia to a 1-0 win over Jamaica and a spot in the Women's World Cup quarterfinals

 Spence nearly scored on a header in the 82nd but it went just wide.
 She raised her hands to her face in disbelief over the missed chance to even the game.

 Colombia was without Manuela Vanegas because of yellow card accumulation.
-Guzman, who like Caicedo is 18, replaced her.
+Guzman, who like Caicedo is 18, replaced her and gave the team some spark — as well as the crucial ball to Usme for the winning goal.